DirceuSilvestre/DirceuSilvestre/README.md

  - Bom humor
  - Organização
  - Planejamento
- - Trabalho em Equipe
- - e nas horas vagas ser um Power Ranger
+ - E Trabalhar em Equipe como um Power Ranger

 ### Seu super poder é:
 - i see it i like it i learn it i do it